PeterVranken/ST4ForOctave/trunk/readMe.md

 # How to run the StringTemplate V4 engine from GNU Octave? #

 -   The interface is implemented by the single M script file `st4Render.m`.
-Copy this file anywhere in your Octave search path - or extend your search path by this directory.
+    Copy this file anywhere in your Octave search path - or extend your search path to make it capture its location.
 See Octave command `addpath` for more
 -   Open an Octave session.
 Ensure that the Java class path contains

     -   the StringTemplate V4 jar file, `ST-4.0.8.jar`